 It has USB connectivity, which can either be connected directly to your computer or through Apple’s Lightning USB camera adapter to your iPad.
 It has a flat frequency response of 20Hz to 20kHz with a recording resolution of 16-bit, 44.1/48kHz.

-Meteor mic is made of chrome-plated body with fold-back leg design.
-The legs can be adjusted to an optimal position to have a perfect recording setting for vocals, instruments or speech.
-With 1/8-inch headphone jack, you’ll be able to have zero-latency monitoring or your recordings.
+Meteor mic is made of a chrome-plated body with a fold-back leg design.
+The legs can be adjusted to an optimal position to have a perfect recording setting for vocals, instruments, or speech.
+With a 1/8-inch headphone jack, you’ll be able to have zero-latency monitoring of your recordings.

 - Portable and stylish with USB connectivity